SecureDrop Workstation Release Management

 git clone git@github.com:freedomofpress/securedrop-builder.git

-cd securedrop-builder
+cd securedrop-client

 1. Save and publish build metadata.

 3. Update the apt repo distribution files by running ./tools/publish and push those changes to the release branch as well.
-This will deploy your pakcage to https://apt-qa.freedom.press.

 Step 6: Perform the apt-qa preflight check